Jerry Falwell Jr.: 2007–2020: Liberty University

 As part of a succession plan the elder Falwell laid out before his death, Jerry Jr. was to be entrusted with Liberty University while Jerry Sr.'s other son, Jonathan Falwell, inherited the ministry at Thomas Road Baptist Church.
 The decisions were rooted in each's personality: Jerry Jr. had aggressive business instincts, and Jonathan was more charismatic and interested in ministry.
 This succession plan took effect when Jerry Sr. died in 2007.

+Liberty University was transformed under Falwell's leadership.
+When he took over in 2007, the school had listed assets of $259 million.
+For the fiscal year ending in 2017 its assets surpassed $2.5 billion.
 Under Falwell Jr., Liberty University came under scrutiny for its alleged authoritarian control over employees and students, nepotism toward Falwell family-owned businesses in the school's investments, and increasing influence of Falwell's wife Becki in school affairs.
-Beginning in 2001, Falwell had established two companies for the purpose of making property deals with Liberty-affiliated nonprofits, and his two sons and their wives were on Liberty's payroll.
+Beginning in 2001, Falwell had established two companies that enabled him to make property deals with Liberty-affiliated nonprofits, and his two sons and their wives were on Liberty's payroll.
 A 2019 Politico article described the university as a "dictatorship" in which Falwell ruled through fear; it also reported that the university had sold merchandise promoting Donald Trump's presidential campaign, and that Falwell Jr. had crude discussions about his sex life at work and had shown other Liberty employees provocative photos of his wife.
 Falwell's leadership also came under fire in a letter signed by members of Congress, Andy Levin and Jamie Raskin, to Betsy DeVos, which claimed that Falwell personally blocked students from writing student columns critical of Trump.
-A Reuters investigation, published in August 2019, alleged that Falwell signed a real estate deal in 2016 that transferred the university's sports facilities to his personal trainer, who did not put down any money for the deal.
-The publication reported that instead, Liberty immediately paid almost $650,000 to the trainer, who now owned the property, to lease the property for nine years.
+Falwell responded with a letter saying the congressmen were "making many false statements and erroneous conclusions," and they showed "a fundamental lack of understanding of the scope and purpose" of the First Amendment, Title IX and Executive Order 13864.
+A Reuters article, published in August 2019, revealed that Falwell signed a real estate deal in 2016 that transferred the university's sports facilities, which had become a "drain on the university resources," to his personal trainer, who did not put down any money for the deal.
+The publication reported that instead, Liberty agreed to credit $580,000 off the purchase price as payment for leasing the property back to Liberty through 2025.